Understanding Social Security

 Your benefit is based on how much you earn and when you retire.
-For each $1,360 in earnings in 2019, you earn one credit.
+For each $1,410 in earnings in 2020, you earn one credit.
 You can earn a maximum of four credits each year, and you need 40 credits to qualify for retirement benefits.
 The calculation is based on your highest-earning 35 years.
-Your spouse or dependents also may be able to claim based on your work history.
+Your spouse or dependents also may be able to claim benefits on the basis of your work history.

 Full retirement age (FRA) varies, depending on the year you were born.
 It can range from 65 for people born in 1937 or earlier to 67 for those born in 1960 or later.

 You can start claiming benefits at age 62, but consider the pros and cons.
 If you claim prior to your full retirement age, your monthly benefit is permanently decreased.
 The exact amount depends on how early you claim, but the maximum reduction is 25%.

 If you delay past your FRA, your annual benefit increases by 7% to 8% each year, up to a maximum of 32%.
 For example, if your FRA is 66 and you wait until age 70, you receive 132% of your annual benefit for the rest of your life, in addition to annual cost of living increases.

 Once you make your initial claim, you can revise your claiming strategy only once, and it must be done within 12 months.